C0k3/session/Readme.md

 This is an example API built with the Serverless Framework and Go.cd pipeline support.
 This Session API example creates user accounts and short and long-lived sessions using JSON Web Tokens.
 Details can be found in the [API Reference](api-reference.md).

+###Re:Invent 2016 Talk
+This API example was featured in a talk during AWS Re:Invent 2016: https://www.youtube.com/watch?v=yErmil00DYs.
+A walkthrough of the Serverless Framework and build pipeline begins at 37:30.

 ##Core Technologies

 * Node.js